 Our teachers of mariachi give back each week to drive long distances to make the trek over the windy road of 92 to give back to our kids.
 In a recent interview by Bay Area Life, Channel 7, the question was posed to Rigo Campos, our Director asking "why do you do this?"
 With emotion, Rigo's answer was simple "because I see myself in them" We all see our selves in our youth of ALAS.
 That child that has a dream, that youth that wants to make his family proud, that singer that wants to be the best he can, that mom or dad that takes their child every week to class no matter how tired, that teacher that sees himself in each child wanting to learn.
 This is what makes our mariachi program so special.
 This is how it all happens.
 ALAS is proud to see what awaits Mariachi Media Luna in 2016-2017..

 Belinda is a Licensed Clinical Social Worker in California and Founder of A.L.A.S.
-She also is a doctorate student at University of San Francisco where her research is focused on the psychological trauma experienced by many in the immigration system as well as understanding healing spaces in the Latino community.
+She also is Faculty at the University of San Francisco, where she teaches in the Counseling Department.
+She has a doctorate in International and Multicultural Education.
+Her research is focused on the psychological trauma experienced by many in the immigration system as well as understanding healing spaces in the Latino community.